Ariana Elizabeth Vigil

 “Heterosexualization and the State: The Poetry of Gloria Anzaldúa,” published in Chicana/Latina Studies. vol. 16, no. 1; Fall 2016.

-These articles can be downloaded from her personal website: www.arianavigil.com
+These articles can be downloaded from my personal website: www.arianavigil.com

 Courses regularly taught: